marcobuys/coding-best-practices/README.md

 - Follow the Twelve-Factor app methodology
 - Do not change code for automated testing purposes: writing tests is not a valid reason for change
 - Do not use Exceptions for control flow
-- Prefer fewer repositories over more
 - Strive for Continuous Delivery
 - Strive for Continuous Deployment
 - Stick to a development workflow that works for you and your stakeholders
-- Prevent Long-lived feature branches.
-Short-lived feature branches can be good
-- Use version control tools
-- Use one monorepo
 - Use constants instead of hardcoded strings
 - Use static functions when possible
 - Place 1 class in 1 file